SergioSotelo95/SergioSotelo95/README.md

 ### Welcome to my GitHub Profile 👋

-This is me!, Sergio Sotelo, a Full Stack Web Developer💻 I enjoy team work and learning new things.
+This is me, Sergio Sotelo, a Full Stack Web Developer💻 I enjoy team work and learning new things.💡
-I am passionate about technology 📡, languages (Hey!
+I am passionate about technology 📡, languages 📚(Hey!
 I am also a translator!😉), and gaming! 🎮.

 📛 My pronouns: He/his